stella-project/stella-app/README.md

 3. Copy some sample data to `~/data/sample`
 4. Run `docker-compose up`.
 Depending on the size of the sample data collection, you have to wait before sending the first request to the API in order to retrieve results.

+_Limitations:_
+Due to a different networking setup in Docker for OS X it’s not possible to debug the components on OS X at the moment.
+Docker itself is a virtual environment and without port mapping and exposing the containers can’t communicate.
+For further information see this [issue](https://github.com/docker/for-mac/issues/2670).

 ### Setup - Windows Desktop

 1. Install [Docker](https://docs.docker.com/v17.12/install/)